miner/herbert/README.md

 Add the dependency to your project.clj:

-    [com.velisco/herbert "0.5.13"]
+    [com.velisco/herbert "a.b.c"]

-In case I forget to update the version number here in the README, the latest version is available on Clojars.org:
+where "a.b.c" is the version number from Clojars.

 [![Herbert on clojars.org][latest]][clojar]